ylify/VEHoP/README.md

 Applicability:
 -
 1) If all inputs are proteins, it should work in any organisms, including prokaryotes and eukaryotes.
 2) If some of the inputs are transcripts, the genetic_code in TransDecoder should be adjusted (-g Universal).
-If the parameter is given, it will adopt TransDecoder in predicting coding potential in transcritps.
+If the parameter is given, it will adopt TransDecoder in predicting coding potential in transcripts.
-3) If some of the inputs are genomic sequences or miniprot-based transcripts, you should add the database for alignment (-d database).
+3) If some of the inputs are genomic sequences or miniprot-based transcripts, you should add the database for alignment (-d database) or the genetic code of TransDecoder (-g Universal).

 Installation